juanfpinzon/dicom2stl/README.md

 SimpleITK can be installed via the following command:
 > pip SimpleITK

+Pydicom:
+> pip install pydicom

 The options for the script can be seen by running it:
-> python dicom2stl.py --help
+> python dicom2stl_tuned.py --help

-Trimesh (for STL Post-processing (Skull extraction)):
-> pip trimesh

 How it works